Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 85x45x30cm

-Overall - High quality but can be improved
+Overall - A high quality that can be improved

 Aquaglide Navarro 145